diegomacario/Teapong/README.md

 ### Collision detection

-By pretending that the paddles are two-dimensional rectangles and that the teapot is a two-dimensional circle, it is possible to detect collisions using simple equations for Axis-Aligned Bounding Boxes (AABBs) and circles.
+By pretending that the paddles are two-dimensional rectangles and that the teapot is a two-dimensional circle, collisions are detected using simple equations for Axis-Aligned Bounding Boxes (AABBs) and circles.

 <p align="center">
  <img src="https://github.com/diegomacario/Teapong/blob/master/readme_images/play.gif"/>